Fred Borak: Later life and death

 Borak worked for Kenosha's engineering department.
 He was called to report to the United States Army in 1939 and later assigned to Camp Livingston in Louisiana.
 Recalling the 1941 attack on Pearl Harbor, he said that "I was a second lieutenant at the time and had to wake up the Colonel when all hell broke loose."
 He worked as a military police officer for two years in Washington and was promoted to the rank of captain in 1942.
 He received a deployment to North Africa in 1943 and worked as a safety officer in Italy in 1945.
 He described his role as "rebuilding cities after the battles ... [and] helping putting everything back together as close to normal as possible."
 He received a promotion to major in March 1945.

 Following the war, Borak returned to Kenosha and began working for the Kenosha Housing Authority.
 He served as secretary of the housing authority, which helped provide homes for veterans of the war.
 He was sent to England in 1950 amidst the start of the Korean War, living there two years and serving as head of security at the Fairfield air base.
 After the Korean War, Borak returned home and continued working in Kenosha, before retiring in 1973.
 He spent the later years of his life in Land o' Lakes, Wisconsin.

-With his wife, Pauline, Borak had one son, Fred Jr. Following the death of Herm Schneidman, he became the oldest living former Packer.
+With his wife, Pauline, Borak had one son, Fred Jr. On the death of Herm Schneidman, he became the oldest living former Packer.
 He died on June 7, 2009, in Wausau, at the age of 96.